• Skip to primary navigation

 You can also tag me on Instagram, I would love to see your creations.
 Pin this recipe to your Pinterest board so you can always find it, and follow me there for more recipes like this.

-Subscribe to my mailing list so you can be the first one to get my recipes!
+Subscribe to my mailing list so you can be the first to get my recipes as soon as they are ready!

 Apricot Ricotta Galette on a plate and a slice cut out.
 Small plate with the cut out slice and a fork next to the galette.
 Baking paper under the plate.
 Fresh peaches scattered around.
 Small glass ramekin with honey and honey spoon.